 Trinidad Theatre Workshop, Port of Spain

-Trinidad Theatre Workshop was founded in 1959, by 1992 Nobel Laureate Derek Walcott, with his twin brother Roderick Walcott and performers including Beryl McBurnie, Errol Jones and Stanley Marshall, and started at the Little Carib Theatre before moving to other venues in Port of Spain.
+The Trinidad Theatre Workshop (TTW), founded in 1959 by Nobel Laureate Derek Walcott, his twin brother Roderick Walcott, and notable performers such as Beryl McBurnie, Errol Jones, and Stanley Marshall, is regarded as "The Flagship of the Theatre Movement in the Caribbean."
+Initially based at the Little Carib Theatre in Port of Spain, TTW has since become a cornerstone of Caribbean cultural expression, producing groundbreaking theatrical works and nurturing talent for over six decades.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Port of Spain.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.